GSA/ficam-pacs/pages/pacs_auth_mech.md

 You can also define your own categorizations to reflect your particular security needs and/or physical security policies and practices.

-3. **Authentication Factor Selection.** The guidelines that govern the types and number of factors required to authenticate people and their credentials for specific security area classifications are straightforward.
+**3. Authentication Factor Selection.** The guidelines that govern the types and number of factors required to authenticate people and their credentials for specific security area classifications are straightforward.
 Authentication is based on verifying one, two, or three of the following factors:

 * Something you have (e.g., a PIV card)
 * Something you know (e.g., a PIN)
 * Something you are (e.g., a fingerprint or iris scan)

-NIST SP800-116 recommends the minimum number of authentication factors required to access controlled, limited, and exclusion areas.
+NIST SP 800-116 recommends the minimum number of authentication factors required to access controlled, limited, and exclusion areas.
 (See Table 2.)

-**Table 2.
-Number of Required Authentication Factors**<br>
+#### Table 2.
+Number of Required Authentication Factors<br>

 | **Security Area** | **Minimum No. Required<br>Authentication Factors**    |
 | :----------- | :-------------------------------:     |